seanmwu/seanmwu.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-<p><b>I'm a graduating master’s candidate (Dec.
-2017) at UC Davis with emphasis in aerodynamics, aircraft design and optimization; and a passion for advancing aeronautics.</b></p>
+<p><b>I'm a recent master’s graduate (Dec.
+2017) from UC Davis with experience in aerodynamics, aircraft design and optimization; and a passion for advancing aeronautics.</b></p>

-<p>At Davis, I managed the aeronautical wind tunnel, mentored 6 undergraduate researchers, advised 11 student capstone design teams, led a radiosonde field team, and am currently defining a wind tunnel test for a multi-element airfoil with active flow control.
+<p>At Davis, I managed the aeronautical wind tunnel, mentored 6 undergraduate researchers, advised 11 student capstone design teams, and led a 7-person radiosonde field team in the Mojave Desert.

 <p><img src="{{ site.url }}/assets/images/group.jpg" alt="Group photo with a senior design team" /></p>
 <figcaption class="caption">Photo with a senior design team</figcaption></p>